othman-19/authentication-basics-nodejs/README.md

 - Describe what bcrypt is and its use.
 - Explain the importance of password hashing.
 - Describe bcrypt’s compare function.

+### Security Configuration.
+- Access environment variables using the process object in node
+- Use dotenv to store and make environment variables available to the application globally.
+- Describe how environment variables are handled in version control.
+- Work with nconf’s hierarchical configuration

 To get a local copy up and running follow these simple example steps.